-Each fall, a select few MBA and BCom students will become formally affiliated with MDIIM and contribute to its mandate for a one-year term.
-In addition to their regular academic workload, student associates are expected to work approximately 10 hours per week on integrated management projects under the supervision of the Institute’s Managing Director.
-Student associates participate in MDIIM events, interact with special guests, and contribute to MDIIM’s agenda.
+Each fall, a select few MBA and BCom students became formally affiliated with MDIIM and contribute to its mandate for a one-year term.
+In addition to their regular academic workload, student associates were expected to work approximately 10 hours per week on integrated management projects under the supervision of the Institute’s Managing Director.
+Student associates participated in MDIIM events, interacted with special guests, and contributed to MDIIM’s agenda.

 2016-17 MDIIM Student Associates

 MDIIM's 2016-17 Student Associates are Roman Celac (BCom), Alexandra Levoguer (BCom), and Praveen Shivashankar (MBA).

 Roman Celac is currently pursuing a BCom with Majors in Finance and Accounting.
 Throughout his studies he has been involved in various leadership projects ranging from Model United Nations and case competitions, to student initiatives in social business and sustainability.
 Originally from Moldova, Roman is fluent in four languages and enjoys travel, debate, and music production.
 He is passionate about exploring impact investing and contributed to MDIIM's sustainability vision and connecting with management students across various areas.